 - Why you are interested in being a part of a year round ensemble, and what do you think you can bring to the group.

 We're looking forward to hearing from you!

-The Seeing Place Theater is a non-profit arts service organization.
+The Seeing Place Theater is a 501c3 non-profit performing arts organization.

 © Copyright The Seeing Place Theater.
 All Rights Reserved.